BY-LAWS OF THE CHRISTIAN SOCIETY FOR KINESIOLOGY AND LEISURE STUDIES (CSKLS)

-- The Officers of the Society shall consist of the President, President-Elect, Secretary-Treasurer, Past President, and up to five Directors-at-Large including the student director.
+- The Officers of the Society shall consist of the President, President-Elect, Secretary-Treasurer, and up to five Directors-at-Large including the student director.

-- All Officers other than the Secretary/Treasurer and student director-at-large shall be elected by the membership of the Society and shall serve three-year terms.
+- All Officers other than the President, Secretary/Treasurer and student director-at-large shall be elected by the membership of the Society and shall serve three-year terms.
+The President shall be elected to a four year term including two years as President-Elect and two years as President.
 The Secretary/Treasurer and the student director-at-large shall be appointed annually by the Board of Directors.

 - The Board of Directors may fill any unexpired term of office for any Board member as needed.

 Duties of Officers

 - The President shall set the agenda for and preside at all meetings of the Society and shall determine the need for Standing and Ad hoc committees and shall appoint the chairs of these committees with the approval of the Board.

 - The President-Elect shall perform the duties of the Society President in his/her absence and serve as the coordinator for the annual conference of the Society and chair the Nominating Committee and the By-Laws Committee.